The Bill & Melinda Gates Foundation has a permanent seat on the GAVI Alliance Board

 The Bill & Melinda Gates Foundation is represented on the GAVI Alliance Board by:

-President of the Global Development Program
+Director of Vaccine Delivery, Global Development Program

 Steve Landry (Alternate)